aboutcode-org/vulnerablecode/README.rst

   means a lot of false positive signals that require extensive expert reviews.

-- Vulnerability databases are also mostly about vulnerabilities first and software package second, making it difficult to find if and when a vulnerability applies to a piece of code.
-VulnerableCode focus is on software package first where a Package URL is a key and natural identifier for packages; this is making it easier to find a package and whether it is vulnerable.
+- Vulnerability databases are also mostly about vulnerabilities first and software packages second, making it difficult to find if and when a vulnerability applies to a piece of code.
+VulnerableCode's focus is on software packages first where a Package URL (PURL) is a key and natural identifier for packages; this makes it easier to find a package and whether it is vulnerable.

-Package URL themselves were designed first in ScanCode and VulnerableCode and are now a de-facto standard for vulnerability management and package references.
+PURLs were designed initially for ScanCode and VulnerableCode.
+PURL is now a de-facto standard for vulnerability management and package references.
 See https://github.com/package-url/purl-spec

 The VulnerableCode project is a FOSS community resource to help improve the